-PREPARE - develop tools, strategies, skills, and knowledge related to goals; improve ability to understand and communicate the value of an aggregate Muhlenberg experience; consider the challenges of college to career transition and plan for lifelong learning.
+PREPARE - develop tools, strategies, skills, and knowledge related to goals; improve ability to understand and communicate the value of an aggregate Muhlenberg experience; consider the challenges of college to career transition and plan for lifelong learning to proactively manage a successful career path.

-CONNECT - network with and obtain information from people, organizations, information, and other resources that will help students meet career goals.
+CONNECT - network with and obtain information from professionals, organizations, alumni, and other resources that will help meet career goals; confidently demonstrate the ability to connect the campus and classroom experiences to the world beyond Muhlenberg.